Welcome to Washington Heights & Inwood

 Washington Heights Attractions

-The Cloisters.
+Plan of the attack on Fort Washington, 1776The Cloisters.
 Located in Fort Tryon Park, the Cloisters houses most of the Metropolitan Museum of Art’s collection of medieval art.
-The core collection consists of medieval sculpture and architectural remains brought from Europe by the sculptor George Grey Barnard.
+The core collection consists of medieval sculpture and architectural remains from Europe by the sculptor George Grey Barnard.
 The collection was assembled in its current location and opened in 1938 by John D. Rockefeller.
-The building now incorporates vaulted passageways, chapels, halls, and courtyards, and a large collection of artifacts from French and Spanish monasteries.
+The building now incorporates vaulted passageways, chapels, halls, courtyards, and many artifacts from French and Spanish monasteries.

 Dyckman Farmhouse Museum.
-Built-in 1783, the Dyckman Farmhouse is Manhattan’s last Dutch-colonial-style farmhouse.
-During the 19th century, the Dyckman family-owned over 450 acres of land, on which they produced fruits and vegetables for the New York City market.
-The house has five-period rooms filled with 18th- and 19th-century American furniture and a porch overlooking a landscaped half-acre park.
+Built in 1783, the Dyckman Farmhouse is Manhattan’s last Dutch-colonial-style farmhouse.
+During the 19th century, the Dyckman family owned over 450 acres of land, on which they produced fruits and vegetables for the New York City market.
+The house has five-period rooms filled with 18th—and 19th-century American furniture and a porch overlooking a landscaped half-acre park.
 There is also a collection of Revolutionary War artifacts.

 George Washington Bridge.
 One of the most beautiful bridges in the world, the GWB boasts gorgeous views of the Hudson River, the Palisades, and Manhattan.
 It was built starting in 1927 and was inaugurated in 1931.
 It has the 13th longest main suspension span in the world and carries approximately 300,000 vehicles per day, making the 14-lane span one of the busiest in the world.
 The GWB was designated a National Historic Civil Engineering Landmark by the American Society of Civil Engineers in 1981, on the occasion of the bridge’s 50th anniversary.

 Uptown Arts Stroll.
 For the past 19 years, local artists and leaders have partnered to build a stronger community through the arts in Northern Manhattan.
-The Uptown Arts Stroll is an annual showcase for this effort, giving a voice to an arts community that is growing in the often overlooked and quickly gentrifying neighborhoods of West Harlem, Washington Heights and Inwood.
-Many artists exhibit their work throughout Washington Heights, Inwood and West Harlem during the Uptown Arts Stroll.
-Most of the venues are open during regular business hours, unless otherwise noted.
-Please contact the venues for the most current information.
+The Uptown Arts Stroll is an annual showcase for this effort, giving a voice to an arts community growing in the often overlooked and quickly gentrifying neighborhoods of West Harlem, Washington Heights, and Inwood.
+Many artists exhibit their work throughout Washington Heights, Inwood, and West Harlem during the Uptown Arts Stroll.
+Most of the venues are open during regular business hours unless otherwise noted.
+Please get in touch with the venues for the most current information.